Jmelgar1014/budget-dash/tasks.md

-[]fix header in layout to add hamburger menu to free space on header []add better error handling to exportData function in transactions page []better filtering and order of data in exported csv file
+[]fix header in layout to add hamburger menu to free space on header []add better error handling to exportData function in transactions page []better filtering and order of data in exported csv file []need to fix export function(if console log is not printed it wont export)